gridscale’s Platform Services are split into three categories:

 “Managed” has a different meaning per service category, you can read more about that in their own sections.

 All of our gridSQL and gridStore services are using the “insane” Distributed Storage Performance Class.
 Distributed Storage is used since there is built in redundancy within a location.
 The performance is as follows:

 gridSQL and gridStore Storage Classes and Connections

-All gridSQL and gridStore services are only available via IPv6 through a security zone.
-When creating a Platform Service the security zone is automatically created, and the connection credentials can be found within the details of the Platform Service itself.
-To be able to connect to the Platform Service, your Server needs to be connected to the connecting security zone first.
+All Platform Services are only available via IPv6 through a Security Zone and IPv4 through a Private Network.
+When creating a Platform Service a (default) Private Network is automatically created, and the connection credentials can be found within the details of the Platform Service itself.
+To be able to connect to the Platform Service, your Server needs to be connected to same network that the Platform Service is connected to.

 By default Platform Services are not accessible from the Internet.
 If you’d like to connect to it from a public network you need route the traffic through a proxy server.

 Security Zones connect your Platform Service to your infrastructure, and the network configuration is completely automated.
 For increased security they are Private Networks located in a separate zone and are not connected to the public Internet, allowing your service to run encapsulated.
 You can either use the default Security Zone or create and name your own Zone.
 You also have the option to enable your servers to access the database service by connecting them to your specified Security Zone.

 Security Zones have been deprecated in favour of Private Networks.